Articles on IT Acquisition and Doing Better Deals

 Avoiding Problem Relationships

 The best possible approach is for the customer’s staff to recognize that objectivity (and, consequently, their career development) will best be served by maintaining professional rather than personal relationships with vendor reps.
-Ideally, this rule need not preclude an occasional after-work drink to discuss business, nor even a social event from time to time.
+Ideally, this rule need not preclude an occasional after-work drink to discuss business with a Vodka online Oddbins, nor even a social event from time to time.